OpenNetAI/CluelessFL/README.md

-# **CluelessFL: A Server-Clueless Federated Learning Platform with Distillation Solution**
+# **CluelessFL: A Server-Clueless Federated Learning Platform with Knowledge Distillation**

 Prototype of our server-clueless FL platform, CluelessFL.
 The paper is under review at SIGMOD2023.